 As with anything unpleasant though, you can either wallow in it or learn from it.
-In my years of managing a long commute I’ve definitely had those days of wallowing.
+In my years of managing a long commute to work, I’ve definitely had those days of wallowing.
 And I can’t say I’ve completely turned the corner, but I’m trying to make it more productive wallowing at least using some self-help techniques.

 One productivity and personal development framework I learned from Hal Elrod’s book The Miracle Morning is SAVERS.